htaruosis/minimal-mistakes/_pages/Malop-Street-Green-Spine.md

 </style>

 Earlier this year, a decision by the City of Greater Geelong sparked outrage and opposition from some within the community including Member for Bellarine Lisa Neville.
-This decision was overruled when the Victorian State Government declared the Green Spine precinct, Mercer Street, Garden Stret and Malop Street, a Designated Road Project.
+This decision was overruled when the Victorian State Government declared the Green Spine precinct, Mercer Street, Garden Street and Malop Street, a Designated Road Project.

 ### Background